nus-cs2113-AY2122S1/tp/docs/UserGuide.md

-To Set Threshold Value for Reminders: set_threshold t/THRESHOLD To change entries into a different currency: set_curr c/CURRENCY To check the currency that entries are currently in: check_curr To View Your Yearly Report: show_graph
+To Set Threshold Value for Reminders: set_threshold t/THRESHOLD To change entries into a different currency: set_curr c/CURRENCY To check the currency that entries are currently in: check_curr To view a list of available currency conversions: list_curr To View Your Yearly Report: show_graph
 To Clear All Expense And Income Entries: clear_all_entries To Terminate The Program: end